lysistemon/write-counts/README.md

 ## Overview

 Input:
-- One .hdf5 file per sample (can be many samples, grouped by sequencing LIMSID, or other of variable of choice).
+- One .hdf5 file per sample (can be many samples, grouped by sequencing LIMSID, or other variable of choice).

 The filenames *must* contain unique combinations of identifiers, that are also found as column names in the metadata file.
 The hdf5 files contain vectors of counts, per gene ID (with gene IDs sorted lexicographically).